Banana Cream Cheesecake – Cheesecake Factory Copycat

 - Preheat oven to 325°F.

-- Combine the crust ingredients in a medium bowl and press the mixture into the bottom and up the sides of a 9-inch springform pan.
+- Combine the crust ingredients in a medium bowl.
+Press the mixture into the bottom and up the sides of a 9-inch springform pan.

-- Bake the crust for 10 minutes, then set aside to cool.
+- Bake the crust for 10 minutes, then set it aside to cool.

-- Once cooled, cover the pan on the outside (the bottom and sides) of a 9-inch springform pan with aluminum foil so water from the water bath cannot get in.
+- After cooling, wrap the outside (bottom and sides) of a 9-inch springform pan with aluminum foil to prevent water from entering the water bath.
 Set aside.

 Cheesecake Filling: